aixoss/aix-puppet/README.md

   download updates, keep this file system separated from the system so prevent saturation.<br>
  At a preliminary step, suma <b>metadata</b> are downloaded if ever they are not locally present into './output/facter/sp_per_tl.yml' file : this file gives for each possible technical level the list of available service packs.<br>
+ You have as a reference a './output/facter/sp_per_tl.yml.June_2018' delivered file which is the file computed from Metadata in June 2018.<br>
- It is a good practice to consider that the './output/facter/sp_per_tl.yml' delivered is maybe not up-to-date, and therefore let 'suma' provider downloads metadata 'in live' and compute a more recent version of './output/facter/sp_per_tl.yml'.
-To perform this, you can rename './output/facter/sp_per_tl.yml' to './output/facter/sp_per_tl.yml.saved' so that this './output/facter/sp_per_tl.yml' is computed again.
+ Regularly, is a good practice to consider that the './output/facter/sp_per_tl.yml' is maybe not up-to-date, and therefore let 'suma' provider downloads metadata 'in live' and compute a more recent version of './output/facter/sp_per_tl.yml'.
+To perform this, you can rename existing './output/facter/sp_per_tl.yml' to './output/facter/sp_per_tl.yml.saved' so that this './output/facter/sp_per_tl.yml' is computed again.
 You should perform this operation once in a while (every month or so).<br>
  Various types of suma downloads can be performed : either "SP", or "TL", or "Latest" :<br>
   - "SP" contains everything update system on a given Technical Level.<br>
   - "TL" contains everything to update system from a Technical Level to another